NephX9/bulk_copy-rename_utility/README.md

 You have a large number of files/folders and want to rename them using the names of other files/folders, or vice versa, for any reason.
 With this utility, you can easily do that.
 <br><br>

+## Special function - How Does It Work?
+- I/O: select some folders as inputs and a single file as output
+- For each folder selected as input, the function searches for files with the same name as the selected output file.
+- If a match is found, it writes the name of the folder that is six levels above the file (relative to its location in the directory hierarchy) into the file.
+- The intended use is to have only one file with the same name as the selected output file, 6 levels deep, in every selected input folder.

 ## Known Issues
 Some error control exists to prevent renaming when there are duplicates, but certain cases are only caught by exceptions thrown by the OS.
 <br><br>
 ## To-Do List
-- Better duplicates management modes (SAFE/BALANCED/FAST)
+- Better duplicates management modes (SAFE/BALANCED/FAST).
-- Add a JSON configuration to customize the experience (SAFE/BALANCED/FAST MODE) without modifying the code, allowing runtime/terminal editing of certain elements (GUI or functions)
+- Add a JSON configuration to customize the experience (SAFE/BALANCED/FAST MODE) without modifying the code, allowing runtime/terminal editing of certain elements (GUI or functions).
 - Improve the GUI, for example by providing a continuous window that shows the selected input names and target items.
-- Possibility to remove only single input names or targets instead of clearing all those lists
+- Possibility to remove only single input names or targets instead of clearing all those lists.
 <br><br>
 ### About Me
 I'm a Freelance Software Engineer and Developer.